 Ponds, lakes and kettle holes – these relics from the Ice Age are important habitats for amphibians.
-These sensitive habitats are also important.
-Due to their small size, they can easily fall out of ecological balance.
+Due to their small size, these sensitive habitats can easily fall out of ecological balance.
 High nutrient inputs, intensive tillage and frequent harvests cause trouble for waters and animals alike.

 Amphibians are constantly on the go: on arable land – between spawn waters, winter and summer habitats.
 The animals are particularly sensitive to agricultural practice.
 The Fire-Bellied Toad (Bombina bombina) and Tree Frog (Hyla arborea) have become very rare in Germany.
-Eco-farming can also harm amphibians.
+Organic farming can also harm amphibians.
 When sowing and reaping, mechanical tillage can harm the habitats of animals.
-By using selected measures we would like to prevent this from happening on our holding areas!
+By using selected measures we want to prevent this from happening on our holding areas!